IEEE IEEE HomeSearch IEEE ShopWeb Account Contact IEEE

 WHAT’S IT ALL ABOUT?

 The challenge is to build a robot that will “walk” six feet along a path with a minor obstacle.
 The robots are built from a kit supplied by SNJ WIE.
 The kit includes all parts needed to build the robot (except the body covering) and the “how-to” manual.
 There are also manuals for teachers.
-Each kit costs $60 – SNJ WIE will supply one free robot kit to the first four schools to sign up and participate.
+Each kit costs around $50-$55 (cost is subject to change).
 Student teams (3-4 students) build the robot, keep a detailed log throughout construction, prepare a written report about the experience, make an oral presentation to the judges, and compete with other student teams.
 The project is estimated to take about 2 – 4 months if worked on 3 hours/week.

-The Baltimore chapter of IEEE has been sponsoring a robot challenge for 13 years.
-To view a video of the Baltimore event go to: http://www.robotchallenge.com
+The Baltimore chapter of IEEE has been sponsoring a robot challenge for many years.
+To view a video of the Baltimore event go to: https://www.robotchallenge.com

 WHAT ARE THE BENEFITS?